cademirch/snakemake-logger-plugin-snkmt/README.md

 ## Introduction

-The **Snakemake Logger Plugin: snkmt** is a custom logger plugin for Snakemake that writes workflow execution logs to a SQLite database.
+The **Snakemake Logger Plugin: snkmt** is a logger plugin for Snakemake that writes workflow execution logs to a SQLite database.
 This plugin enables detailed tracking of workflows, rules, jobs, and associated files, providing a structured and queryable format for analyzing workflow execution.
+This enables visual monitoring of workflows using [snkmt](https://github.com/cademirch/snkmt).

 ## Usage
 1. Install via pip: `pip install snakemake-logger-plugin-snkmt`